sherobbedmyboots/malkoo/Templates/Debugging A Windows Program.md

 By looking at the RCX register we can see that value is “%s”.

-But let’s also look at where that value came from… Right Click à Follow in Dump à Address: 40405A
+But let’s also look at where that value came from… Right Click --> Follow in Dump --> Address: 40405A

 In the Dump pane, we see the “%s” along with other strings “saints” and “Who dat!”
 Scroll up a little and you’ll see the string “Enter your favorite sports team:”